 Are you sold on the FC22?
 Get ready to pay the price for true love, because it doesn't come cheap.
 While the Falmouth Cutter was originally built by the well-respected Sam L. Morse Co. in California, she's now available as new construction from Cape George Marine Works in Washington for around $175k.
 Yes, you read that right...$175k for a 22 foot sailboat!
 If that's above your budget but you're still smitten, you can try the brokerage market on Yachtworld where two early 1980's FC22's are currently available for about $50k.
 No matter your choice of new or used, Lin and Larry Pardey's very similar Hess-designed 24 footer Seraffyn has proven that this an extremely capable pocket yacht for satisfying the most ambitious cruising plans.

 So there you have it, 5 little yachts that can take on the world or simply draw admiration and longing stares at your local dock.
 As you can see in most of the examples above, a small cruising sailboat doesn't necessarily equate with a small purchase price.
 These are little boats for living large on a giant ocean.
-If you're hoping to spend time cruising or crossing a giant ocean but don't have the budget for one of these pocket cruisers, stayed tuned as I'll soon be posting about potential bluewater boats for those on a shoestring budget.
+If you're hoping to spend time cruising or crossing a giant ocean but don't have the budget for one of these pocket cruisers, try these potential bluewater boats for those on a shoestring budget.